yepher/vevor_tv_lift_control/Readme.md

 ## Wireless Remote

 There is wireless remote that comes with the unit.
 After taking apart and looking inside I was able to determine it uses RF (`RLink`) to control the lift.
-I broke out my handy software defined radio and did a capture of the signal of `UP`.
-Then I replayed it through the SDR and the unit raised up.
-So if all else fails I can just trigger the unit with an RF signal.
 The signal looks like a 433 MHz AM signal.

 But the wired remote has some sort of encoder readout which may make for more interesting automation.